Josh Murphy: Norwich City

-Murphy, along with his twin brother, Jacob, first played football together from the age of seven and eventually, they both joined Norwich City as an under-12 in 2006.
-It was announced on 31 March 2011, that Josh and his twin brother Jacob joined the club's academy ahead of a new season.
+Murphy, along with his twin brother, Jacob, first played football together from the age of seven and eventually, they both joined Norwich City as under-12s in 2006.
+It was announced on 31 March 2011, that the brothers joined the club's academy ahead of a new season.

 2012–13 season

 Murphy's first involvement in the Norwich first-team came on 26 September 2012 when he was named as an unused substitute in the club's 1–0 Football League Cup victory over Doncaster Rovers.
 He was a part of the Norwich City youth team who won the 2012–13 FA Youth Cup where he scored in the final against Chelsea.
-Murphy signed his first professional contract for Norwich City alongside his twin brother Jacob on 4 January 2013.
+Murphy signed his first professional contract for Norwich City alongside his brother on 4 January 2013.

 2013–14 season

 He made his professional debut on 24 September 2013, replacing Bradley Johnson in the 67th minute of Norwich's Football League Cup match against Watford, with Norwich 2–0 down.
 He scored his first professional goal in the 77th minute to pull the score back to 2–1.
 Norwich eventually went on to win 3–2 in extra time.
 He made his league debut on 2 November 2013 as a half-time substitute for Steven Whittaker in Norwich's 7–0 league defeat against Manchester City.
 Then, in December 2013, both Josh and Jacob both signed a three-year contract with the club.

 His first senior start was in the FA Cup for Norwich City against Fulham.
 He set up the first goal and was eventually substituted for his brother Jacob Murphy.
 In 2014, Josh was awarded Professional of the Year in the West Norfolk Sports Awards, as well as the special achievement award.
 Soon under management of Neil Adams, Josh had a long run in the first team, making appearance for Norwich City.